Sholontla/PlatformScienceCodeExercise-/README.md

         }

     3.  the endpoint service/create/order will set a topic into the service.
-        The service will have a Kfka Broker service where the finaince_service/ will consume the message from the publisher.
+        The service will have a Kafka Producer service where the finaince_service/ will consume the message from the publisher.
         Benefits of using Kafka Broker:
         - Ensure high concurrency, low concurrency and scalibilty